OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 """
 ```

-A dialogue with named speakers can be specified with lines that start with `[SpeakerName:]`
+A dialogue or multilogue with named speakers can be specified with lines that start with `[SpeakerName:]`
 where `SpeakerName` can be a first name, a first and a last name, a nickname, a title…
 ```python
 prompt = """\